We find a measurement gap in 100% of the accounts we audit. See what is hiding in yours. We find gaps in 100% of audits. Get your free audit

 Why do I Need a VPN for Copy that Converts?

-You can use VPN to scan the ad from a different country.
-See the headlines, descriptions, and URL paths and do this for broad and long tail keywords.
-Feel free to use expressions similar to your competitor’s ad!
-Because if their ad appears for a broad keyword – they’re most likely doing it right.
+Use a VPN to scan an ad from another country.
+Look at the headlines, descriptions, and URL paths, and do it for both broad and long-tail keywords.
+Borrow what works: if a competitor's ad keeps showing for a broad keyword, they are most likely doing something right.

 When I write for our international clients, I always use Windscribe, one of the best apps with the highest free bandwidth I've personally come across.